Legal aid in proceedings in France

 Certificate of non-coverage by the insurer

-Tableau - Evidence specific to the financial resources for the award of legal aid
+Tableau - Supporting documents specific to the financial resources enabling the allocation of legal aid

 Income and wealth